vaartis/soxx/README.md

 2. Install MongoDB, make it a cluster in the settings and start it
 3. Run `sbt` and then put `run` in there to start the dev environment

+# Contributions

+All contributions in any JVM language are welcome!
+This project may not be scala-only if there are people interested in it but they also don't want to learn scala (as it is pretty complex!).

 # Screenshots

 That's how the image embded in the search page looks right now (all pictures